Coronavirus Found In China Prisons, As Cases Spike In South Korea

 According to the latest World Health Organization situation report, there have been another 1,073 confirmed cases in 26 other countries, and an additional eight deaths.

-On Thursday, the government in China's eastern province of Shandong said that a prison guard at Rencheng jail in Jining, a city of eight million, had shown COVID-19 symptoms in early February and that subsequently more than 2,000 inmates and staff were tested, with 200 prisoners and seven officers coming back positive.
+On Thursday, the government in China's eastern province of Shandong said that a prison guard at Rencheng jail in Jining, a city of 8 million, had shown COVID-19 symptoms in early February and that subsequently more than 2,000 inmates and staff were tested, with 200 prisoners and seven officers coming back positive.

 #Ucrania #Coronavirus #COVID19 ☣— € FINANZAS TIME $ (@Finanzas_Time) February 21, 2020